 The greater Sacramento area has every type of housing imaginable, from hip urban lofts to charming historic bungalows to new construction in the suburbs.
 If you’re looking for space to spread out, there are even secluded mountain estates, horse properties with acreage, and countryside ranches.
 Thinking of downsizing?
 There are plenty of options for smaller properties and low-maintenance townhomes.

-Following are some of Sacramento’s most popular neighborhoods:
+Following are some most popular neighborhoods in the Sacramento area:

 For Families: If you have school-aged children, some areas in the Sacramento region to consider are Davis, Land Park, Folsom and Roseville, all of which have great schools, community parks and large homes with backyards.